 Brixton Windmill: Blenheim Gardens, SW2 5EU

-5. Black Cultural Archives: This national heritage centre is a comprehensive archive which documents the history and cultural heritage of Black Britain.
+Black Cultural Archives: This national heritage centre is a comprehensive archive which documents the history and cultural heritage of Black Britain.
 You can view exhibitions or attend one of the events.
 It is located in Windrush Square which has a few benches should you want to sit down and soak up the atmosphere.
-The name of the square ‘Windrush’ is in honour of the Empire Windrush ship that brought the first West-Indian migrants to London in 1948.
+The name of the square ‘Windrush’ is a nod to the Empire Windrush ship that brought the first West-Indian migrants to London in 1948.

 Black Cultural Archives: Windrush Square, SW2 1EF